 There is little doubt about Pre-treating T-shirts as the cornerstone of the DTG printing process.
-As we move into the digital age of 2018, a lot of development has paved in with inks and the printing industry has adopted a wide range of fabric printability integrated with cutting-edge pretreatment solutions.
+As we move into the digital age, a lot of development has paved in with inks and the printing industry has adopted a wide range of fabric printability integrated with cutting-edge pretreatment solutions.
 Without pre-treatment, your designs won’t turn out the way you want them.

 How to pretreat T-shirts for DTG printing?
 To get optimum results, spray the T-shirts with a pretreatment liquid.
 The liquid allows the ink to gel properly with the fabric for a vibrant result.
 Press the shirt in a heat press for few seconds.
 And guess what, your pretreated T-shirt is now up for DTG printing!